ShornaEl/PROJECT2/README.md

 # read code
-this is the uploaded project from local device to github
+this is the uploaded project from local device to githubg